 - It’s eligible to participate in a student aid program through the U.S. Department of Education.

 Most accredited public, nonprofit and private for-profit universities are considered eligible education institutions.
-To make sure yours is on the list, check out the Federal Student Aid code list.
+To make sure yours is on the list, check out the Database of Accredited Postsecondary Institutions and Programs.
 It’s possible, however, that your school is eligible but isn’t on the list, so it may be a good idea to check with your school directly.

 “The school should be able to confirm if it is an eligible educational institution for these purposes,” says Josh Hanover, an enrolled agent and senior manager at accounting firm Marks Paneth LLC.